First Steps Action Plan

 This action plan helps you focus your reasons for transferring and provides guidance for getting started with transfer.

 - Analyze your reasons for transferring.

 - What is your purpose in transferring?

 - Are you transferring to a school based on location, cost, or types of programs?

 - Is a school's reputation important to you?

 - Have you visited websites to compare schools?

 - If you are undecided about your academic goals, contact a career counselor at your college to help you identify goals and a possible program.
-You can also use ISEEK to explore careers, use self assessment tools, and the plan for the education you need for various careers.
+You can also use CAREERwise Education to explore careers, use self assessment tools, and the plan for the education you need for various careers.

 - Research the program or institution you are interested in by visiting websites, talking with people who have attended the institution, and attending information sessions offered by the institution.
-Use these links to conduct an academic program search of the various majors that are offered in Minnesota: Minnesota State Colleges and Universities (MnSCU), Private Colleges, and University of Minnesota.
+Use these links to conduct an academic program search of the various majors that are offered in Minnesota: Minnesota State, Private Colleges, and University of Minnesota.

 - Satisfy graduation requirements (program/degree/major requirements)

 - Meet accreditation requirements

 - Satisfy general education requirements including those within the Minnesota Transfer Curriculum (MnTC)

 If you plan to attend a public Minnesota college or university, the courses you take toward your final academic goal should do the following: